lschimidtc/lschimidtc/README.md

 <br>
 <br>

+## I'm a full-time undergrad with a passion for data science and machine learning!

 - 📍 **Senior standing undergrad at University of São Paulo - ICMC**
   - 💻 Statistical & Data Science Major
   - 📈 Sports data prediction models group member